iremonarann/web-security-analyzer/README.md

 It analyzes HTTP security headers and basic TLS configuration of a target website and reports potential misconfigurations.

-Detailed technical documentation is available in the `report/` directory.
+Detailed technical documentation is available in the security_project_report.